cynthia/yael/doc/tutorial/tuto_imgindexing.rst

        positive_results = set([i for i, name in enumerate(image_names)
                                if name != qname and name[:4] == qname[:4]])
        #
        # ranks of positives.
-We skip the result #0, which is the query image
+We skip the result #0, assumed to be the query image
        ranks = [i for i, res in enumerate(qres[1:]) if res in positive_results]
        #
        # accumulate trapezoids with this basis